+General Requirements

-General Requirements Undergraduate Engineering Requirements
+Undergraduate Engineering Requirements

-To earn a Bachelor of Science in Engineering (B.S.E.), Bachelor of Science in Biomedical Engineering (B.S.B.M.E.), Bachelor of Science in Computer Engineering (B.S.Cmp.E.), Bachelor of Science in Electrical Engineering (B.S.E.E.), or Bachelor of Science in Mechanical Engineering (B.S.M.E.), students must satisfy the following requirements.
-Requirements for graduation include receiving credit in all required courses: at least 130 credit hours in the biomedical engineering program, 125 credit hours in the computer engineering program, 124 credit hours in the electrical engineering program, 128 credit hours in energy engineering, 120 credit hours in the engineering management program, 120 credit hours in the interdisciplinary engineering program, or 128 credit hours in the mechanical engineering program.
+To earn a Bachelor of Science in Engineering (B.S.E.), Bachelor of Science in Biomedical Engineering (B.S.BME.), Bachelor of Science in Computer Engineering (B.S.Cmp.E.), Bachelor of Science in Electrical Engineering (B.S.E.E.), Bachelor of Science in Energy Engineering (B.S.EEN.), Bachelor of Science in Mechanical Engineering (B.S.M.E.) or Bachelor of Science in Motorsports Engineering (B.S.MSTE.), students must satisfy the following requirements.
+Requirements for graduation include receiving credit in all required courses: at least 130 credit hours in the biomedical engineering program, 125 credit hours in the computer engineering program, 124 credit hours in the electrical engineering program, 128 credit hours in energy engineering, 120 credit hours in the engineering management program, 120 credit hours in the interdisciplinary engineering program, 128 credit hours in the mechanical engineering program or 128 credit hours in the motorsports engineering program.